Listen to this blog post which will, at a future date, be added to The Explanation Podcast

 Why did Yahveh choose dust and not the ground?
-Because dust teaches us a number of characteristics not just of man, but of all humans.
+Because dust teaches us several characteristics.
+Not just of man, but all humans.
 Let’s first see the Biblical Hebrew and how the King James translators rendered it.

 עָפָר ʻâphâr aw-fawr’; from H6080 (עָפַר); dust (as powdered or gray); hence, clay, earth, mud: